Asia Week New York Transportation

 Why Collectors Choose a Private Chauffeur for Asia Week

-Asia Week New York is the premier Asian art market event in the Western Hemisphere.
+Asia Week New York is the largest Asian art market event in the Western Hemisphere.
 Every March, 23 galleries, six major auction houses, and dozens of museums across Manhattan coordinate exhibitions, auctions, lectures, and private viewings over nine concentrated days.
 The 2026 edition — the 17th anniversary — runs March 19 through 27, with the Open House Weekend on March 21-22.

 The challenge for collectors is geography.
 Galleries cluster on the Upper East Side between 64th and 80th Streets, but auction previews happen in Midtown (Christie's at Rockefeller Plaza, Bonhams on West 57th), contemporary dealers show in Chelsea (West 21st-26th Streets), and museums are scattered from the Met on Fifth Avenue to the Rubin Museum in Chelsea and the China Institute downtown.
 Attending a morning auction preview at Sotheby's on Madison Avenue, an afternoon gallery opening on East 78th, and an evening lecture at The Frick Collection requires moving efficiently across neighborhoods that taxis and rideshares serve unpredictably.